aspose-pdf-cloud/Aspose.PDF-Products/pdf/nodejs/text/extract/_index.md

 ---
 title: Extract Text from PDF via Cloud Node.js SDK
 url: /nodejs/text/extract/
-description: Aspose.PDF Cloud allows you to extract Text from PDF Document.
-Check the Node.js source code to Extract Text from PDF file.
+description: Extract all text from PDFs using Node.js and Aspose.PDF Cloud SDK.
+Ideal for search or analysis.
 lastmod: "2024-10-19"
 ---